 Renaultsport Clio 200 Raider review

+What is it?
 The Renaultsport Clio 200 Raider.
 It’s another special edition of the fastest Clio, and in the same vein as the Silverstone GP of 2011, there’s an options list plundering and a steep-looking price tag.
 At £21,695, it’s the first £20K-plus Clio since the mad V6.
 Just 50 come to the UK.
+Technical highlights?

 For the first time since the Clio 200’s 2009 launch, there’s a dynamic change, albeit a small one.
 The standard car’s 17in, Continental-equipped alloys are swapped for 18in wheels with Bridgestone rubber.